space150/spaceBase/README.md

 Many CSS frameworks are meant to be included and left alone.
 But spaceBase is a boilerplate layer that can be built upon and tailored for your needs.
 It combines best practices for today’s responsive web with the core components we use on every project.
 Consider it the launch pad for your adventures into cyberspace.

 spaceBase is the front-end starter files for any new web project.
 It sets up your Sass architecture and normalizes your CSS and native HTML elements.
 It provides the structural groundwork for your application.

-## NextJS / React branch

-Using spaceBase in React or NextJS development has proven tricky with newer versions of Sass (`>= 1.81.0`) due to an increasing volume of deprecation warnings.
-This branch modernizes some Sass syntax and also introduces the `_globals` partial, which forwards spaceBase-defined variables and mixins so that they can be used throughout your Sass code while still adhering to Sass's modern syntax.
-See `Getting Started` below for how to integrate the `_globals` partial into your code.

 [![Build Status](https://img.shields.io/travis/space150/spaceBase.svg?style=flat-square)](https://travis-ci.org/space150/spaceBase)